TKomericki/Rhetos-wiki/RowPermissions-concept.md

 Note that if multiple filters are given, the RowPermissionsReadItems filter should be listed last for performance reasons.
-If the filter is applied last, it will guarantee that the returned records all pass the filter, and the server will skip the permissions verification of the returned records.
+If the filter is applied last, it will guarantee that the returned records all pass the filter, and the server application will skip the permissions verification of the returned records.

-## Server code - Manually verifying row permissions
+## Server side - Manually verifying row permissions

 Row permissions are automatically checked for client's read and write requests.
 Row permissions are ignored inside a server-side functions that use the repository classes directly to read and write data (for example, inside an **Action** or a report).
-To explicitly verify the current user's permissions inside the server code, use one of the following methods:
+To explicitly verify the current user's permissions inside the application's code, use one of the following methods:

 1. Use `IProcessingEngine` to execute server commands to read/write data.